Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 In short, ESPN+ is cheaper and easier to access but NHL.TV on DAZN shows more NHL games.

-We recommend using ESPN+ whenever it streams the game you’re interested in.
-You can check if your game is available on ESPN+ by viewing the ESPN NHL schedule and checking the ‘TV’ column.
+We recommend using ESPN+ whenever it shows your game.
+You can see this by viewing the ESPN NHL schedule and checking the ‘TV’ column.

 How to Watch Blackout NHL Games with a VPN

-The only way to legally bypass geo-restrictions and watch blackout NHL blackout games is with a VPN.
+The only way to legally bypass geo-restrictions and watch blackout NHL games is with a VPN.

 On most devices, all you need to do is sign up for a compatible VPN service, connect to a VPN server in a different region, and open ESPN+.